The rise of couples services in a post 'no-fault' divorce world

 'Divorce has been adversarial for so long that the very idea of advisors helping a couple reach an agreement amicably still seems quite incredible to some.'

 In 2020, however, the High Court ruled that the couples-led online divorce service I co-founded did not in fact have a conflict of interest in helping couples.
 It also ruled that we had not contravened the Legal Services Act 2007 by helping divorcing couples prepare their own documents, instead of relying on solicitors.
-In tandem with the introduction of no-fault divorce, the judgement helps set the scene for a radical shift away from a legalistic and adversarial divorce process and helps open the door for kinder, more amicable ways to separate.
+In tandem with the introduction of no-fault divorce, the judgment helps set the scene for a radical shift away from a legalistic and adversarial divorce process and helps open the door for kinder, more amicable ways to separate.

 As more solicitors follow amicably into the ‘Couples Services’ arena, it will be interesting to see how the public feels about working with law firms who on Monday work amicably with their ‘clients’ and then on Tuesday engage in ferocious litigation pitting parent against parent.
-I believe brand integrity, law-firm culture, and retraining solicitors to think and do differently, are all significant obstacles to success.
+I believe brand integrity, law firm culture, and retraining solicitors to think and do differently, are all significant obstacles to success.
 It’s one thing to offer a service; it’s quite another to deliver that service.
 These are the barriers for new entrants to overcome, not the law or regulations.

 There will always be a place for solicitors, especially where there are issues of domestic violence, coercive control, abuse or where one person is failing to disclose assets.
 However, it’s become very clear to me that many couples successfully arrange their divorce by doing much of it themselves, or with the help of specialist advisors, who can attend to the real complicating issue of separation, the emotional journey.
 The business of advising couples on divorce and separation is no longer the sole preserve of lawyers – a more amicable process is on offer which leaves people better able to co-parent and move on with their lives and is transforming how people end relationships in a kinder and better way.